marisarpo/horizons-week02/day4/2_momentum/README.md

 # Individual Exercise: Building a Weather Dashboard

-At some point, you've probably used, or seen someone use **Momentum** - it's a popular Chrome extension that replaces your New Tab page with a beautiful view that looks something like:
+At some point, you've probably used, or seen someone use **Momentum** - a popular Chrome extension that replaces your New Tab page with a beautiful view that looks something like:

 <sub>*Sidenote: did you know Momentum supports [Safari](http://static.momentumdash.com/Momentum.safariextz) too?
 Safari is pretty neat!*</sub>